ksoze84/sokore/README.md

-### kore Configuration
+### kore object configuration

-You may configure the kore by setting the optional property _koreConfig in your kore.
+You may configure the kore object by setting the optional property _koreConfig in your kore class.
 It has two boolean options:
-* merge : The state is overwritten by default using setState.
+* merge : The state is overwritten by default with setState.
 Change this to true to merge.
 * destroyOnUnmount : Tries to delete the instance in each unmount of each component.
 Is successfully deleted if there are no active listeners (other components using it).

 ```tsx